usatales.com

 When it comes to weather prediction over the Hawaii island chain, it is difficult to establish a direct link between one significant shower and climate change.

 However, as the globe heats, intense rainstorms are becoming more common in the United States and other regions of the world.
 Also, as the world warms, the frequency of these events is certain to rise.
 The fact that warmer air carries more moisture is one of the most fundamental reasons.
-So, the local inhabitants are expected to stay aware and take instant precautionary measures on getting flood watches.
+So, the local inhabitants are expected to stay aware and take instant precautionary measures to get flood watches.

 sujatashah